Sathvikdu/IB-ComSci-FinalProject/README.md

   - The Tic-Tac-Toe program allows two players to play the game on a 3x3 board.
   - The program prompts the players to enter a slot number between 1 and 9 to place their respective X or O on the board (after they enter their names and get assigned X and O).
-  - The program checks for a winner by checking all possible winning combinations (horizontally, vertically and diagonally) after each player's turn so the game keeps going until there is a winner or a draw.
+  - The program checks for a winner by checking all possible winning combinations (horizontally, vertically and diagonally) after each player's turn so the game keeps going until there is a winner (and loser) or a draw.
 - If the game is a draw because the board is filled and no one wins, the program will print "It's a draw!".
 - This code first checks if the result of the game is a draw or if one of the users won or if one of the users lost.
 When either one of these things happens, the code prompts the user to try again and waits for their input.
 If the input is "yes", it resets the board and turn variables and continues the game.
 If the input is "no", it prints “Thanks for playing!" and exits the game i.e. stops running the code.